MCERQUA/navajo-housing-grants/README.md

 ## 🙏 Acknowledgments

 - Navajo Nation Housing Authority
-- Federal housing assistance programs
+- Federal grant assistance programs
 - OpenAI for AI capabilities
 - React and open-source community

 ---

-**Ahéhee'** (Thank you) for helping make housing assistance more accessible to the Navajo Nation community!
+**Ahéhee'** (Thank you) for helping make federal grant assistance more accessible to the Navajo Nation community!